TL; DR: Scrum Master Anti-Patterns

 - Bullying is accepted: One or two team members dominate the Retrospective.
 (This communication behavior is often a sign of either a weak or uninterested Scrum Master.
 The Retrospective needs to be a safe place where everyone–introverts included–can address issues and provide their feedback free from third-party influence.
 If some of the team members dominate the conversation and probably even bully or intimidate other teammates, the Retrospective will fail to provide such a safe place.
 This failure will result in participants dropping out of the Retrospective and render the results less valuable.
 It is the primary responsibility of the Scrum Master as a facilitator to ensure that everyone will be heard and has an opportunity to voice their thoughts.
 By the way, equally distributed speaking time is according to Google also a sign of a high-performing team.
 Read More: What Google Learned From Its Quest to Build the Perfect Team.

 - Stakeholder alert: Stakeholders participate in the Retrospective.
 (Several opportunities in Scrum address stakeholders’ communication and information needs: the Sprint Review, listening in at the Daily Scrum, probably even the Product Backlog refinement, not to mention opportunities of having a conversation in Zoom, at water coolers, over coffee, or during lunchtime.
 If that spectrum of possibilities is not sufficient, consider having additional meetings if your team deems them necessary.
 For example, there is the opportunity to have a meta-level Retrospective, explicitly including the Scrum team’s stakeholders.
 However, the Retrospective as a Scrum team-internal event is off-limits to stakeholders.)

 Scrum Master Anti-Patterns — The Conclusion

-What scrum master anti-patterns did I miss?
-Please share with me in the comments.
+What Scrum Master anti-patterns did I miss?
+Please share it with us in the comments.